-Thanks to COVID-19 restrictions in several states, that cycle (and the cycle for nearly every other retail or service industry) happens to be almost entirely digital at the moment.
+Thanks to COVID-19 restrictions in several states, that cycle (and the cycle for nearly every other retail or service industry) happens to be almost entirely digital.

-That’s why it’s important to tailor your ads to this moment rather than simply continuing last month’s message.
+That’s why it’s important to tailor your ads to the changing landscape rather than simply continuing last month’s message.